 Dimitrios Theocharis is currently a PhD Candidate at Cardiff Business School, and his research topic is on the economic feasibility of the Northern Sea Route for the tanker market.
-His research interests are in the areas of maritime transport, shipping economics, transport geography, energy and trade.
+His research interests are in the areas of freight transport, logistics, sustainability, transport geography, energy, and trade.
 He holds a BSc in Economics from Democritus University of Thrace, Greece, an MSc in International Transport from Cardiff Business School and an MSc in Social Science Research Methods from Cardiff University.
 He was awarded a UK ESRC 3+1 Studentship to embark on a PhD at Cardiff Business School.

 - Maritime Transport